boredom101/what-is-it/README.md

 # what-is-it
-A little python script that analyzes text
+A little python script that analyzes text.
+Run the test to see it in action.